quisquous/cactbot/docs/TimelineGuide.md

 It looks a bit like there's another loop just like phase 2.

 One consideration is to see if it's exactly the same as phase 2.
-You can use **timeline_adjust.py** with an adjustment of 208.7 to move phase 2's `Shield Skewer` on top of phase 3.
+You can move the abilities with an adjustment of 208.7 to move phase 2's `Shield Skewer` on top of phase 3.
 However, you can see from that output that it's not quite the same.
 Therefore, we'll need to build phase 3 separately.

-It's pretty clear that this loop is also a 36.2 second loop.
-Using **timeline_adjust.py** with a 36.2 adjustment gets this output:
+A 36.2 adjustment gets this output:

 ```bash
 445.0 "Shield Skewer" sync /:Rhitahtyn sas Arvina:471:/